Resume for Carpenter

 3. Skills

-- Expertise in the use of hand equipment and power tools
+- Proficiency in using hand equipment and power tools

-- Experience with various woodworking techniques
+- A working knowledge of various woodworking techniques

-- Ability to understand blueprints and designs
+- Ability to understand blueprints and the design plans

 - Expertise in cutting, measuring, and shaping wood materials

-- Knowledge of safety procedures and rules in carpentry
+- An understanding of safety protocols and guidelines in carpentry

 4. Work Experience